 The Hero Ingredient: A masterfully tempura-d vegetable is one of life’s greatest delights, and green beans take the process well while keeping the integrity of their crunch and taste.

-Pro Tip: Green Bean tempura is great on its own but Natalie Mortimer of The Modern Proper ensures the curry mayonnaise is not to be skipped.
+Pro Tip: Green Bean tempura is great on its own, but Natalie Mortimer of The Modern Proper ensures you won't want to miss the curry mayonnaise.
 The use of red curry paste is truly something to be praised.

 Why We Love It: As Mortimer says “Fried vegetables are still vegetables.”
 So eat your greens, and enjoy them.

 The Recipe: Vegetarian Harissa Mushroom Bolognese with Creamy Coconut Polenta

 The Hero Ingredient: The coconut cream polenta and three types of mushrooms in this sauce make for an insanely tasty melange that doesn’t compromise flavor.
 Fair warning, this recipe will have you helping yourself to seconds (maybe even and thirds).

 Pro Tip: This sauce can also easily be used over a gluten-free pasta suggests Phoebe Lapin of Feed Me Phoebe.